huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/patient-list.md

 ![Filters bar](./assets/PatientList08.png)

-Once you have the filters you can manage them from the top of the patient list.
-Just click the filter dropdown to select a different option.
+Once you have the filters configured, you can manage them from the top of the patient list.
+Just click the filter dropdown to change your selection.

 ![Gender dropdown](./assets/PatientList09.png)